approov/quickstart-ios-swift-alamofire/NEXT-STEPS.md

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations.

 # BITCODE SUPPORT
 The Approov SDK is also available with bitcode support.
-If you wish to use it then you should modify the branch for the Approov service layer dependency to `2.7.0-bitcode`.
+If you wish to use it then you should modify the branch for the Approov service layer dependency to `<SDK Version>-bitcode` i.e. `2.7.0-bitcode`.
 Please then also use the `-bitcode` option when registering your application with the Approov service.

 ## BACKEND INTEGRATION
 In order to fully implement Approov you must verify the Approov token in your backend API.
 Various [Backend API Quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/) are availble to suit your particular situation.